 You have the choice: Continue to respond to the increasing demands on your time and attention by trying to be everywhere at all times to handle everything, or…Expand Your Bandwidth and lead the way you want to lead.

-Caitlin McClure is a Senior Consultant at Impact Americas.
-You can connect with her here.
+Caitlin McClure is an Associate at Impact Americas.